 - In the first instance potential students should ensure that they have read all of the course information, in particular the entrance requirements then visit the Apply Now page and complete the form.
 A member of the Premier School of Building team will then contact you.

-Alternatively email us with your requirements and we will send you an application form.
+Alternatively email us with your requirements and we will be pleased to answer any queries.

 - Students may pay by cheque or BACS.
 BACS details will be sent on successful application.